r3c/tesca/README.md

 List of values that must be calculated from input stream, as a list of sub-expressions separated by commas (example: ``#0, avg(#1), sum(#2) / 5``).
-Result is automatically grouped by values from expressions that do not contain any aggregation function (like the first sub-expression in previous example).
+Result is automatically grouped by values obtained from expressions that do not contain any aggregation function (like the first sub-expression in previous example).

 Sub-expressions can contains: